Press the right key for the next slide (or swipe left)

 So now, as you can see, there are two vertical bars at the start of line 4.

-I keep going with adding the extra vertical lines, and I add the horizontal line as three dashes, ‘-’.
+and I add the horizontal line as three dashes, ‘-’.

 The premise of the subproof is A.